keepandroidfree/keepandroidfree.github.io/index.md

 Discourage fellow app developers and organizations from signing up to the program.
 Use community forums, social media, and blog posts to spread the message.

-—— _It is only through developer acquiescence that this takeover plan can possibly succeed._ ——
+—— _It is only through developer acquiescence that their takeover plan can possibly succeed._ ——

 ### Contact national regulators